substrait-io/bft/supplemental/arithmetic/atan.md

 ### Output Range

-The arctangent function has an output range of [-pi/2, pi/2], where it results to 0 at 0.
+The arctangent function has an output range of [-pi/2, pi/2], and it results to 0 at 0.

 ## Properties